 - the grant of approvals under the lease or applications for such approvals;

-- for or in connection with the provision of information or documents by or on behalf of the landlord or a person party to the lease other than the landlord or tenant;
+- for or in connection with the provision of information or documents by or on behalf of the landlord or a party to the lease other than the landlord or tenant;

 - costs arising from non-payment of a sum due to the landlord;

-- costs arising in connection with a breach (or alleged breach) of the lease.
+- costs arising in connection with a breach (or alleged breach) of the lease.’

 Insurance by the landlord

-The request must be made in writing and the landlord must provide the summary and allow you or the secretary to inspect and take copies of the policy within 21 days of receiving it.
+The request must be made in writing and the landlord must provide the summary and allow you or the secretary to inspect and take copies of the policy within 21 days of receiving the request.

 - the risks covered by the policy.

-- If you (or the secretary of a recognised tenants’ association) ask to see the policy, the landlord must provide reasonable access for inspection of the policy and any other relevant documents which provide evidence of payment, including receipts, and facilities for copying them.
-Alternatively, the request may be for the landlord to take copies or ‘extracts’ from the policy or documents himself and to send them to the leaseholder or association or arrange for them to be collected.
+- If you (or the secretary of a recognised tenants’ association) ask to see the policy, the landlord must provide reasonable access for you to inspect the policy and any other relevant documents which provide evidence of insurance premiums paid (including receipts) and facilities for copying these.
+Or, you can ask the landlord to take copies of the policy or documents (or extracts from these) and send them to you or the recognised tenants’ association or arrange for them to be collected.

-Insurance through the landlord’s nominated or approved insurer – Houses
+Insurance through the landlord’s nominated or approved insurer – houses